fumieval/oath/README.md

 `Oath` is a continuation-passing IO action which takes a transaction to obtain the final result (`STM a`).
 The continuation-passing style makes it easier to release resources in time.
 The easiest way to construct `Oath` is `oath`.
-It run the supplied action in a separate thread as long as the continuation is running.
+It runs the supplied IO action in a separate thread as long as the continuation is running.

 ```haskell
 oath :: IO a -> Oath a